ethereum/devp2p/discv5/discv5-wire.md

 TALKREQ sends an application-level request.
 The purpose of this message is pre-negotiating connections made through another application-specific protocol identified by `protocol`.
+`protocol` and `request` are RLP byte arrays.

 The recipient must respond with a TALKRESP message containing the response to the request.
-If the `protocol` is unknown to the recipient, it must respond with an empty TALKRESP response.
+If the `protocol` is unknown to the recipient, it must respond with a TALKRESP response containing empty `response` data.

 ### TALKRESP Response (0x06)